mhwombat/bin/README.md

 Each script is summarised below.

 ## amy-bib
-Copy BibTeX information and put it into my citation management system.
+Read BibTeX information from paste buffer and put it into my citation management system.
 I keep each BibTeX in a separate file.
 The name of the file is the BibTeX key.

+## amy-prompt.hs

 ## amy-prompt.sh
 Set the colour of the bash prompt according to the current directory.